groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2016/groupdocs.viewer-for-.net-3.7.0-release-notes.md

 ## Major Features

 There are 4 new features and 16 improvements and fixes in this regular monthly release.
 The most notable are:

 *   Save HTML resources to cache without saving them to local disc
 *   Improve rendering Pdf Dynamic XFA Forms
 *   Ability to set default font when rendering Diagram documents
-*   EMF and DICOM file format viewing support
+*   EMF and DICOM file format rendering support
 *   Fixed HTML watermark rendering

 ## Full List of Issues Covering all Changes in this Release